 The University of the Sunshine Coast's student loan scheme provides short-term loans to students who are Australian, Permanent Humanitarian Visa Holders, New Zealand citizens or Australian permanent residents currently enrolled in a USC degree program.

 - up to A$500 (maximum) are available (with approval of Student Services and Engagement), and

 - usually take up to seven working days for approval and processing

-- textbooks, study-related materials, study aids or faculty based learning placement related costs.
+- textbooks, study-related materials (does not include consumables such as stationery), study aids or faculty based learning placement related costs.

 - HECS, Library fines or other University fees and charges, and

 - general living expenses such as rent, bond, telephone, rates, electricity bills, holiday expenses, airfares, family expenses, insurance, fines or court costs

 - demonstrate a clear need for the loan (provide as much evidence as you can to support your application), and